gibbok/notes-next-js/README.md

 ### Pre-rendering
 - It pre-render every page by default, so Nextjs generate HTML for each page in advanced instead of having it all done on the client side using Js
 - Pre-rendering can result in better performance and SEO
-- Each generated HTML is assocaited with a minimal JS code for what page, when the page load the browser laods it JS and make the page interactive (process is called hydfrataion)
+- Each generated HTML is assocaited with a minimal JS code for what page, when the page load the browser laods it JS and make the page interactive (process is called hydfrataion).
+- Initial load: pre-rendered HTML created by next js is displayed
+- Hydratioan: React componmtes are initialized and the app become interactice

 ## Others